kubernetes/enhancements/keps/sig-auth/3766-referential-authorization/README.md

 creating a new API that would be partially redundant (leading to confusion for users).

-Recent interest between SIGs has made it clear that ReferenceGrant is wanted for use cases other than Gateway API.
+Recent interest between SIGs and projects (SIG Network, SIG Storage, and Flux) has made it clear that ReferenceGrant is wanted for use cases other than Gateway API.
 We would like to move ReferenceGrant to a neutral home (ideally, under SIG Auth) in order to make it the canonical API for managing references across namespaces.

-At the same time, Ingress and Gateway controllers are often deployed with read access to all Secrets in a cluster.
+Due to lack of better alternatives, Ingress and Gateway controllers, for instance, are often deployed with read access to all Secrets in the cluster.
 This can be a significant security risk as these components often already sit on the edge of a cluster.
 Finding a way to compromise an Ingress or Gateway controller could potentially provide access to all Secrets in a cluster.
-Ideally, a solution that is related to referential authorization could also help mitigate this problem.
+This KEP provides a more fine-grained approach to authorizing cross- and in-namespace references, such that users have the realistic possibility of removing coarse RBAC rules such as that the Ingress controller can access all the Secrets in the cluster.
+This KEP does not offer extra security for references, in case RBAC rules are applied in such a coarse manner.

 ### Goals